vahidhedayati/grails-websocket-example/README.md

 To recreate the project or where to go looking to see what has changed from a vanilla grails built application...

 Please note : The javax.websocket is being provided by tomcat within BuildConfig.groovy:

-Please refer to [grails-wschat-plugin](https://github.com/vahidhedayati/grails-wschat-plugin) within my project list for a more detailed version of this basic project.
-It includes interaction with backend DB as well as dynamic rooms.

 ```